Author has written 11 stories for Megamind, Star Wars, and Pitch Perfect.

 Living arrangements: Happy.
 I own my home with my husband…that guy Josh I mentioned.
 We have a three bedroom one and a half bath home.
 I say half bath because the shower has been broken since we moved in.
 I know, why didn’t we get the seller to fix it?
 Well, that’s complicated.
 He was trying to avoid foreclosure, so putting money into the place was out of the question.
 We had to put the new roof on the house for it to pass inspection for the lender.
 I mean, really!
 I have loads of ideas of what to do with the bathroom, because the shower leaks and the tiles are falling away from the wall around the handle, but we have no money to fix it up, so we have basically a half bath, which means we can’t have any overnight guests.

 Nick-name(s): Da Snooks.
 It actually evolved to that from Schnookums.
 Eventually, Schnookums was shortened to Snookums by Josh.
 I am sure you can see the connection.
 Come to think of it, I gave myself the nickname, but I am not the one that started using it all the time.
 What happened was that I wrote a note one Saturday morning to let Josh know I had gone to the store in case he woke up before I came back, and I was being cute at the end of the note, so I signed it “daSnooks”.
-He thought it was funny so he started calling me that, it stuck, and it’s been stuck ever since, going on 5 years.
+He thought it was funny so he started calling me that, it stuck, and it’s been stuck ever since.

 Odd habits: Staying up late when I know I am going to drag-ass in the morning getting ready for work.
 Also, spending more money than I should.
 No really, it is a habit.
 Josh and I have an eternal arrangement that says if one of us spends money on ourselves, the other one gets to too.
 Doesn’t make much sense at all really, but it works in the store when I want something, or he does.